 The first thing everyone arriving in Florence Italy see are the red roofs of the St. Maria del Fiore Cathedral with a high tower right next to it.
 The structure is so massive, it stands out and is visible from almost anywhere.
 We dragged our bags to the hotel and soon made our way towards the best attractions this town has to offer.
+Here is our Florence things to do guide!

-A good way to start your tour of Florence Italy by with visiting this great viewpoint.
+A good way to start your tour of Florence Italy highlights is by visiting this great viewpoint.
 The whole town will be right in front of you – such a great photo opportunity!
 Once you get all the way up, you will be left speechless for a while.
 It is incredible and probably the most scenic town you will ever see.

 How to get here?
 Take the bus 12 or 13 from train station (S.M.
 Novella).
 Ticket price – 1.20€.
 Tickets should be bought in tobacco kiosks and validated in the bus.
 The journey takes approx. 30 minutes.